Chapter II: Implementing rules

 3.1.
 Application of the classification rules shall be governed by the intended purpose of the devices.

 3.2.
 If the device in question is intended to be used in combination with another device, the classification rules shall apply separately to each of the devices.
-Accessories for a medical device and for a product listed in Annex XVI shall be classified in their own right separately from the device with which they are used.
+Accessories for a medical device shall be classified in their own right separately from the device with which they are used.

 3.3.
 Software, which drives a device or influences the use of a device, shall fall within the same class as the device.